 Enjoy the panoramic views from Whiteside Mountain, Wayah Bald and Wesser Bald.
-Joyce Kilmer Memorial Forest, with it's 400-year old trees, is another breathtaking sight, as is Whitewater Falls - the highest falls east of the Rocky Mountains.
+Joyce Kilmer Memorial Forest, with it's 400-year old trees, is another breathtaking sight, as is Whitewater Falls - the highest falls east of the Mississippi.
 Perhaps the jewels of the Forest are the Nantahala River Gorge and Panthertown Valley.

 Mountain Waters National Scenic Byway